openbmc/openbmc/poky/documentation/overview-manual/development-environment.rst

 -  *git merge:* Combines or adds changes from one local branch of your repository with another branch.
-When you create a local Git repository, the default branch is named "master".
-A typical workflow is to create a temporary branch that is based off "master" that you would use for isolated work.
-You would make your changes in that isolated branch, stage and commit them locally, switch to the "master" branch, and then use the ``git merge`` command to apply the changes from your isolated branch into the currently checked out branch (e.g. "master").
+When you create a local Git repository, the default branch may be named "main".
+A typical workflow is to create a temporary branch that is based off "main" that you would use for isolated work.
+You would make your changes in that isolated branch, stage and commit them locally, switch to the "main" branch, and then use the ``git merge`` command to apply the changes from your isolated branch into the currently checked out branch (e.g. "main").
 After the merge is complete and if you are done with working in that isolated branch, you can safely delete the isolated branch.